-What services are offered by the Scholarships and Student Aid Office?
+What services are offered by Scholarships and Student Aid?

 We offer advice on funding options, budgeting and debt management.
 In addition, we disburse all provincial, federal and US government student aid funding, and help with government aid information and documentation.

-What financial aid and award programs are offered by the Scholarships and Student Aid Office?
+What financial aid and award programs are offered by Scholarships and Student Aid?